Sandhwar/System-Clock/README.md

 # System-Clock
-Using java it will show the system local time ever second
+Using java it will show the system local time every second